 The working group will be continuing to make updates over the coming months, so revisit this page for the latest version of the PDF document.

-The following ACEP members contributed to the development of this tool:
+The following ACEP members contributed to the development of the COVID-19 Severity Classification Tool:

 - Brian Fengler, MD - Chief Medical Officer, EvidenceCare